bonn0062/GSoD/absolute_beginners.rst

   (1, 6)

-You can explicityly convert a 1D array to either a row vector or a column vector with np.newaxis.
-For example, you can convert a 1D array to a row vector by inserting a n axis  along the first dimension:
+You can explicitly convert a 1D array with either a row vector or a column vector using np.newaxis.
+For example, you can convert a 1D array to a row vector by inserting an axis  along the first dimension:

 ::